meilisearch/documentation/reference/api/README.md

 #### Content type

- Requests can be in JSON, CSV, or NDJSON but responses are always in JSON.
+ Requests can be in JSON, CSV, or NDJSON.
+Responses are always in JSON.

 You **need** to have one of the following accepted Content-Type headers: